learn-co-curriculum/phase-0-intro-to-js-2-objects-lab/README.md

 As you work on your functions, be sure to think about when to use dot notation vs. bracket notation.

+After you have all the tests passing, remember to commit and push your changes up to GitHub, then submit your work to Canvas using CodeGrade.

 ## Conclusion